-for this Previous archaeological assessments, reviewed project, scrutinized an extensive collection of maps and atlases in . order to identify potentially sensitive archaeological features.
-Such potential archaeological features may also exist within the current project site (see Map and Atlas Section in the Bibliography Specifically Rutsch's 1983 Westway report, the of this report).
-1990 Route 9A Reconstruction report, and several smaller sitespecific studies for tangential sites each entailed extensive effort research.
-Rather than repeat this cartographic unnecessarily, a synopsis of previous research and findings is presented.
+Previous archaeological assessments, reviewed for this project, scrutinized an extensive collection of maps and atlases in order to identify potentially sensitive archaeological features.
+Such potential archaeological features may also exist within the current project site (see Map and Atlas Section in the Bibliography of this report).
+Specifically Rutsch's 1983 Westway report, the 1990 Route 9A Reconstruction report, and several smaller sitespecific studies for tangential sites each entailed extensive cartographic research.
+Rather than repeat this effort unnecessarily, a synopsis of previous research and findings is presented.